Lam20071501/AI-Candidate-Matcher/README.md

 Explainable, overridable decisions
 Every ranking comes with a written rationale.
 The hiring manager reads exactly why candidate A scored 91 and candidate B scored 67.
 They can disagree, add context the agent didn't have, and override — with full visibility into the logic.
 No black box.

+## 4. Systems Requirements & dependencies
+1. Software Requirements
+Python 3.x: Ensure you have Python installed (check by typing python --version in your terminal).

+VS Code (or any IDE): Since you are using Visual Studio Code, ensure the Python Extension is installed.

+Microsoft PowerPoint: Required only to view the final file once it is generated.

+2. Required Python Dependencies
+The script relies on the python-pptx library to handle the creation of slides.
+You must install these via your terminal or command prompt:

 ## 5. Installation & Configuration Instructions